 - Have had an allergic or bad reaction to the meningococcal vaccine in the past

 - Have had a serious allergic reaction to any part of the vaccine (for example, the vaccine fluid)

-- Are very sick when you are scheduled to get the shot (call your health care provider and reschedule your appointment)
+- Are very sick when you are scheduled to get the shot (call your primary care provider and reschedule your appointment).

 Is there anything else I should know before I get the meningitis vaccine?

 Yes.
-It’s a good idea to ask your health care provider about your vaccine history.
+It’s a good idea to ask your primary care provider about your vaccine history.

 Questions to ask may include:

 - Are there any reasons why I shouldn’t get the meningococcal vaccine?

 - Do I have any known allergies to any medicine or vaccine?